nickhar/dahling.js/README.md

 ## Features

-dahling.js provides two simple functions:
+dahling.js provides two simple functions at present:

  1. It determines if the browser is currently in a particular media mode (on load).
 Use the same media query as you would in CSS or in a `<link>` file.
  2. It provides the ability to load external plain or queried JS or CSS files - individually or as an array.